algolia/discourse-webhook-collector/README.md

 # discourse-webhook-collector

 [Discourse](https://discourse.org) has [webhooks](https://meta.discourse.org/t/setting-up-webhooks/49045).
-These are very helpful for connecting Discourse to other things so you can [scale your community](https://speakerdeck.com/dzello/scaling-community-by-webhooking-the-things).
+These are very helpful for connecting Discourse to other things so you can [scale your community support](https://devrel.net/developer-experience/scale-community-support-apis).

 This repository contains a set of functions that catch Discourse webhooks, transform or enrich the JSON payload, and then call other downstream APIs and SaaS services.